njcltd/gfimax/maxdashing/README.md

 ##Getting There!

+First ensure you have an install of dashing.io installed, working and ready.

-Upload the Job and widgets, to the coresponding folders, the widget names are important to remain as they are!
+Then Upload the Job and widgets, to the coresponding folders, the widget names are important to remain as they are!

 Change the API key to yours from the dashboard in the maxfocus.rb file (Dashboard, Settings, General Settings, API)